Photoelectric effect: Night vision devices

 Photons hitting a thin film of alkali metal or semiconductor material such as gallium arsenide in an image intensifier tube cause the ejection of photoelectrons due to the photoelectric effect.
 These are accelerated by an electrostatic field where they strike a phosphor coated screen, converting the electrons back into photons.
 Intensification of the signal is achieved either through acceleration of the electrons or by increasing the number of electrons through secondary emissions, such as with a micro-channel plate.
 Sometimes a combination of both methods is used.
 Additional kinetic energy is required to move an electron out of the conduction band and into the vacuum level.
 This is known as the electron affinity of the photocathode and is another barrier to photoemission other than the forbidden band, explained by the band gap model.
 Some materials such as gallium arsenide have an effective electron affinity that is below the level of the conduction band.
 In these materials, electrons that move to the conduction band all have sufficient energy to be emitted from the material, so the film that absorbs photons can be quite thick.
 These materials are known as negative electron affinity materials.

 Spacecraft

 The photoelectric effect will cause spacecraft exposed to sunlight to develop a positive charge.
 This can be a major problem, as other parts of the spacecraft are in shadow which will result in the spacecraft developing a negative charge from nearby plasmas.
 The imbalance can discharge through delicate electrical components.
-The static charge created by the photoelectric effect is self-limiting, because a higher charged object doesn't give up its electrons as easily as a lower charged object does.
+The static charge created by the photoelectric effect is self-limiting, because a higher charged object does not give up its electrons as easily as a lower charged object does.